 Finances and fundraising

-Local group members can contact the Chair directly, either via our social media channels or via firstname.lastname@example.org.
+Due to low attendance, we have taken the decision to discontinue the bi-yearly Board and Local Group teleconferences.
+However, local group members can continue to contact the Chair directly, either via our social media channels or via firstname.lastname@example.org.